Product

 Video professionals already have perfectly good local storage: NAS, RAID arrays, SAN.
 Uploading everything to the cloud is redundant and expensive.

-How local-first works in FrameQuery
+How hybrid architecture works in FrameQuery

 The architecture splits into two parts.